DrSSengupta/Mapping_additives_in_food-products/README.md

 **File: meat_and_analogues.xlsx**

-This file contains only one sheet ("Shhet 1"") with a dataset of 480 rows and 4 columns.
+This file contains only one sheet ("Shhet 1").

 Columns:
-- Identifier: This is the unique ID for a product included in this report.
-Meat products has identifiers starting with "M" and followed by digits.
+- Identifier: This column contains the unique ID for each product included in this report.
+Meat products have identifiers starting with "M" and followed by digits.
 Plant-based meat analogue products have identifiers starting with "MA" and followed by digits.
 - Product type: Specified as in Table 3.3.3.1-1 of the report.
 - E number: E numbers identify each food additive.
 - Category: Type of food additive